themohitnair/xivvy/README.md

 }
 ```

+So add the kaggle credentials to the root of the repository within a subdirectory called `kaggle`, in a JSON file called `kaggle.json`.
 You can obtain this JSON file as it is from this [link](https://www.kaggle.com/settings) under the API section.

 Use this command (with or without sudo, depending on your machine) to start a docker instance for the qdrant database and add the said directory `qdrant_storage` with the access port 6333: